mac-theobio/dateProcessing/pandas_processing/README.md

+If you haven't already, run in terminal: pip install pandas pip install xlrd

 You need to download example1_adj.xlsx and put it in this folder.
 Then, run clean_dates.py.
 The output should appear in cleaned_example1.xlsx.